AI4HealthyCities

 How partnership activities address these needs and challenges

-Under the umbrella of AI4HealthyCities, a network of cities was created by the Novartis Foundation and developed in collaboration with Microsoft AI for Health.
+Under the umbrella of AI4HealthyCities, a network of cities was created by the Novartis Foundation and developed in collaboration with Microsoft AI for Good.
 AI4HealthyCities aims to challenge the current reality where people living in neighboring zip codes experience drastic differences in heart health and life expectancy.

 Partner organizations work in cities to bring together data from health and health-influencing sectors and apply advanced analytics and AI to provide decision makers with insights about the true drivers of cardiovascular health and equity.
 Data from health-influencing sectors is included because health is influenced more by the conditions in which people are born, grow, work, and age, than by the quality of healthcare they access.
 This includes factors as diverse as housing, access to healthy food, income, physical exercise or green space, education, professional occupation, pollution, migration, and the influence of structural racism and agism.